Austin Real Estate Market Trends and Forecasting for 20225 Jan Rebecca Yazzie

 This meteoric population growth is not expected to slow down in the future.
 The Texas Demographic Center is predicting a further 27.6% increase between 2020 and 2030.

 All of these new people need places to live, which is contributing to the record low housing inventory.
-ABOR showed a 0.9 month inventory in homes on the market for the Austin- Round Rock MSA, marking the first time in recorded history that the inventory level has dropped below 1 month.
+ABOR showed a 0.9 month inventory in homes on the market for the Austin- Round Rock MSA in 2020, marking the first time in recorded history that the inventory level has dropped below 1 month.
 The Texas A&M Real Estate Center reports that a balanced real estate market would have an average of 6.5 months of inventory, anything below that will cause rising prices as demand outweighs supply.

 While the rising prices will undoubtedly make homeowners and investors happy, there is concern that the market’s rapid rise is simply not sustainable.
 There are a finite number of properties available and, with nearby areas increasing in price as well, some buyers may simply be priced out of the market.